 For the early settlers of this country, the New World offered freedom as well as the unknown.
 This was certainly true of the first colonists who had no idea what awaited them on these strange, new shores.
 The story of The Lost Colony, a settlement on Roanoke Island that was sponsored by Sir Walter Raleigh, was one of those childhood history lessons that stuck in my mind as a creepy unsolved mystery.
-Sometime between the years of 1585 and 1587, numerous attempts were main to establish a permanent base for English immigrants in the Virginia territory.
+Sometime between the years of 1585 and 1587, numerous attempts were made to establish a permanent base for English immigrants in the Virginia territory.
 Then supplies for the Roanoke community were cut off for three years during the Anglo-Spanish War so when John White, whose daughter and granddaughter were among the colonists, was able to return from England with aid, he found the settlement deserted with no trace of the people, only the cryptic word “Croatoan” carved into a tree.
 Much speculation but no evidence has emerged over the fate of The Lost Colony.
 Some say sickness and starvation killed them off, others say they were captured and assimilated into the local native tribes, either the Croatan or Hatteras.
 A few historians theorized that the survivors attempted to return to England and were lost at sea.
 There was also a theory that cannibalism may have decimated their ranks as it did the infamous Donner party.
 Which brings me to Eyes of Fire (aka Cry Blue Sky), a little known, independent film from 1983 that has obvious connections to The Lost Colony in its tale of a band of settlers driven from their community and forced to find shelter in the wilderness.
 There they find themselves at the mercy of hostile tribal groups, the elements and….something much more insidious.

 I’ve always had a fascination with early American folklore and fantasy tales but so few filmmakers have explored this territory in the horror genre.
 There have been a few distinctive examples such as William Dieterle’s The Devil and Daniel Webster (1941, aka All That Money Can Buy), based on Stephen Vincent Benet’s short story, and more recently Robert Eggers’ critically acclaimed feature film debut, The Witch.
 But historically based American made horror films are few and far between which is why Eyes of Fire is such a welcome entry in the genre.
 Despite its obvious flaws (some uneven performances, continuity lapses and a mixture of experimental and cheaply designed special effects), the film succeeds admirably on an atmospheric level and on the strength of its intriguing and haunting storyline that plays on in your mind and offers up enough tantalizing plot threads for several sequels.